Indy Autonomous Challenge: Dallara AV racecar

 For the IAC, a special autonomous race car was developed, initially in 2021 by Clemson University in the Deep Orange Project, and the vehicle was presented at CES 2021.
 The race car is based on a Dallara IL-15 Indy Lights chassis enhanced with computation hardware, sensors and actuators to support autonomous operation on the racetrack.

 The vehicle is named the "Dallara AV".
 The specific model introduced for the initial 2021 IAC challenge was the Dallara AV-21, a rear-wheel drive, powered by an internal combustion engine that produces 335 kW and has a 6-speed sequential gearbox.
 To perceive the external environment, the AV-21 vehicle was equipped with six monochrome cameras, four Radars, three LiDARs, and an RTK GPS.
 The cars are assembled, serviced and maintained by an external company.

 The development of the physical vehicle was performed in parallel with the simulation challenges and race, in order to allow the teams to develop team-specific software using a simulator without the need of the hardware.
 The teams were required to purchase the race cars in order to take part in the first IAC race at the Indy Motor Speedway in October 2021.

 By 2024, the IAC racecar specification had changed, and was now the Dallara AV-24—also known as the IAC AV-24—the next-generation autonomous vehicle platform for the IAC racing series.

-The AV-24 has the same base Dallara AV chasis as the AV-21, but IAC has entirely re-engineered the compute hardware, sensors, and software system to support the autonomous racecar operation.
+The AV-24 has the same base Dallara AV chassis as the AV-21, but IAC has entirely re-engineered the compute hardware, sensors, and software system to support the autonomous racecar operation.
 New equipment includes six Allied Vision Mako G-319C cameras (2064 x 1544 px resolution, 12-bit color depth, 37.5 frames per second), a Luminar Iris 360-degree long-range 275 m) lidar system, Continental ARS 548 radar sensor with range of 300–1500 m, New Eagle/IAC custom drive-by-wire system (steer-by-wire, brake-by-wire including independent actuation of front and rear brakes), Marelli race control and real-time data interface, and an improved GPS interface.
 An AV-24 updated simulation tool was released to allow potential competitors to train and test their AI driver without having to buy a physical car and test it in the real world.

 The previous AV-21 hardware/software platform had suffered from maintenance and troubleshooting issues, especially in the fragility of the wiring harnesses, with numerous teams reporting problems.